Please call 1 (714) 520-5060 to book your vacation. Guests under age 18 must have parent or guardian permission to call.

 Ride this high-speed, "green" transportation system that rockets along a single rail that circles Disneyland Park!

-As you are whisked around the Resort for a 13-minute ride, sit back and enjoy aerial views of Fantasyland and Tomorrowland in Disneyland Park and Condor Flats, Buena Vista Street and Hollywood Land in Disney California Adventure Park.
+As you are whisked around the Resort for a 13-minute ride, sit back and enjoy aerial views of Fantasyland and Tomorrowland in Disneyland Park and Grizzly Peak, Buena Vista Street and Hollywood Land in Disney California Adventure Park.
 The route also parallels Harbor Boulevard and travels over the Disneyland Main Entrance and Entrance Plaza, taking you above and beyond the Park scenery.

 Board at the Tomorrowland station or the Downtown Disney District.
 It's the only Disneyland Park attraction that can be boarded outside of the Park.